Skip to Content

 What Vegetables are in Crudité?

 Fresh, raw vegetables are the focus of this dish.
 I recommend using what is in season for the best-tasting board.
-Make it a whole thing by walking through your local farmers market or seeing what’s on sale in the grocery store to decide what to include.
+Walk through a local farmers market or see what’s on sale in the grocery store.
 Here are a few of my favorites:

 Raw Vegetables: